- They is a general reference to people, or to people who were previously mentioned.

 An example of they is someone saying that a group of people are standing at a bus stop, "They are standing at the bus stop."

-Origin: ME thei < ON thei-r, nom. masc. pl. of the demonstrative pron.; like their & them (ME theim), also < the ON demonstrative forms, thei replaced earlier ME he (hi) because the native pronouns were phonetically confused with the forms of the pers. pron.
-(ME he, hire, hem, him, etc.): cf. their, them, she
+Origin: Middle English thei from Old Norse thei-r, nominative masculine plural of the demonstrative pronoun ; like their and amp; them ( Middle English theim), also from the Old Norse demonstrative forms, thei replaced earlier Middle English he (hi) because the native pronouns were phonetically confused with the forms of the person; personal (grammar) pronoun ( Middle English he, hire, hem, him, and the like ): compare their, them, she

 Used by arrangement with John Wiley & Sons, Inc.

 - Used to refer to the ones previously mentioned or implied.

 - Usage Problem Used to refer to the one previously mentioned or implied, especially as a substitute for generic he: Every person has rights under the law, but they don't always know them.
 See Usage Note at he1.